alfredomartinezjr/wosostats/resources/definitions.md

 **Big chances disspossessed** - `big.chances.dispossessed`

 When a big chance has occured, log `big.chances.dispossessed` if the possessing player gets dispossessed before having a chance at a shot on goal

+**Big chances created** - `big.chances.created`

+To be noted for plays, usually via successful take ons or interceptions in dangerous areas, where a player creates a big chance by herself.

 **Assists** - `assists`